ArrowrIcon Home icon

 How balance scales work

-Using the little man sketch as an example, at the start of weighing, the balance arm is horizontal, but when he steps on, his weight forces his side down.
-Known weights are put on the other side of the arm until the arm is horizontal again.
-Then the known weights are the same weight as the man.
+At the start of weighing, the balance arm is horizontal, but when the man (or anything else) goes on, his weight forces his side down.
+If known weights are put on the other side of the arm until the entire are arm is horizontal, the man weighs the same as the added weights.

 Setting up balance scales

 In practice, balance scales were often too rough and ready for perfect balance, or maybe the shopkeepers had to work too fast to bother.
-Either way, it was normal practice for them to give customers the benefit of any doubt by putting just too much on the customer's scale pan and giving the customer time to register that this was happening.
+Either way, it was normal practice to give customers the benefit of any doubt by putting just too much on the customer's scale pan and giving the customer time to register that this was happening.
 Presumably there was a skill in making the 'just' as small as possible.
+My grandmother was said to say, "I don't go to that grocer.
+He's a bit too tricky with the scales for my liking".

 Types of scales for specific purposes

-There were all sorts of different styles of balance scales, each one designed for specific purposes, with their pans specially shaped for efficient use.
-Some examples are shown in the following photographs.
+There were all sorts of different styles of balance scales, each one designed for a specific purpose and with their pans specially shaped for efficient use.
+Some examples are shown in the following photographs, along with the range of standard weights used with them.

 Early 1900s-style confectioners' scales for weighing out sweets